+474 A

 1.7.4a Do you use risk assessment to target CITES enforcement effort?
-Always Very often Sometimes Rarely Never No information x 1.7.4b Do you have capacity to analyse information gathered on illegal trade in CITES-listed species?
-Yes No No information × 1.7.4c Do you use criminal intelligence 1 to inform investigations into illegal trade in CITES-listed species?
-Always Very often Sometimes Rarely Never No information × 1.74d Have you implemented any supply-side activities to address illegal trade in CITES-listed species during the period covered in this report?
-Yes No, but activities are under development No No information x 1.7.4e Have you implemented any demand-side activities to address illegal trade in CITES-listed species during the period covered in this report?
-Yes No, but activities are under development No No information ×
+Always ×

+Very often

+Sometimes

+Rarely

+Never

+No information

+1.7.4b Do you have capacity to analyse information gathered on illegal Yes x

+trade in CITES-listed species?
+No

+No information

+1.7.4c Do you use criminal intelligence 13 to inform investigations into Always x

+illegal trade in CITES-listed species?
+Very often

+Sometimes

+Rarely

+Never

+No information

+1.74d Have you implemented any supply-side activities to address illegal Yes x

+trade in CITES-listed species during the period covered in this report?
+No, but activities are under development

+No

+No information

+1.7.4e Have you implemented any demand-side activities to address Yes Х

+illegal trade in CITES-listed species during the period covered in this report?
+No, but activities are under development

+A permanent exhibition has been installed at the Swedish Museum of Naruralk history informing about CITES and CITES rules.
+No

+Swedish Zoos inform about CITES and why some demand is detrimental - No information